Monday, January 16, 2012

 Directions:

-Bring mixture to a boil; reduce heat to medium-low, cover, and simmer 5 minutes.
+Bring mixture to a boil; then reduce heat to medium-low, cover, and simmer 5 minutes.
 Remove lid, and stir in nacho cheese soup, chopped cilantro, and lime juice.
 Use chicken broth or water if chowder becomes too thick.
 Serves 8

-0 comments:
+No comments:

 Post a Comment